Dr Yonce talks about concussions from a functional perspective.

 A concussion is a type of traumatic brain injury caused by a blow to the head with or without loss of consciousness.
 This can happen in sports, car accidents, falling, or anything similar.
 A concussion can even be the result of whiplash.
 A concussion is caused whenever the body moves quickly back and forth and the brain, in turn, hits the inside of the skull.

 The symptoms of a concussion can mimic those of ADHD and other learning challenges.

 - Not thinking clearly

 It’s even possible to sustain a minor concussion without knowing it — the result of a minor sports injury you “shook off.”

 Concussions can be quite serious and can severely disrupt normal brain function.
-If you or someone you know is struggling to get back to a normal life, give us a call and we can help you figure out your next steps.
+If you or someone you know has received a blow to the head and is struggling to get back to a normal life, give us a call and we can help you.

-Your initial brain map will show us if there’s room for improvement with the aspects of brain function often impaired when a concussion happens.
-The brain training protocols for concussion are different than those we use for ADHD, learning challenges, etc. This is why the brain map is so important — when we compare your symptoms to what the map shows us, we can see exactly what the issue is and how to help it.
+We start with a brain map which shows us if there’s room for improvement in the aspects of brain function most often affected when a concussion occurs.
+The brain training protocols for concussion are different than those we use for ADHD, learning challenges, and other issues.
+This is why the brain map is so important — when we compare your symptoms to what the map shows us, we can pinpoint the issue and how to help it.

-Using Vielight technology, we can address the effects of concussions immediately, whereas we often need to wait 1-4 months after a concussion for neurofeedback.
+Thanks to Vielight technology, we can address the effects of a concussion immediately.
+We often wait 1-4 months to treat a concussion with neurofeedback.